jackieqvo/DH110-JVO/README.md

 In terms of this project, I had two personas that encapsulated my target users well.
 I believe that I tested enough people (both technologically inclined and not) to conclude that despite always having room for improvement, this prototype is headed in a good direction.
 In the future, I am hoping to learn more and maybe transfer this prototype to another program.
 UX designs are constantly being tested and redesigned.
 I like that I am reminded that there is always space to do better.
 I really enjoyed this class and I appreciated the prompt that was presented to us for this project even more.

 For the future, I hope to always be in a space where I am constantly learning.
 I hope that I can keep up the practice of documentation and working towards creating more user-centered products.
-My greatest takeaway from this class that UX design is not something that is purely based on aesthetics.
+My greatest takeaway from this class is that UX design is not something that is purely based on aesthetics.
 There is an assumption that design and aesthetics are concrete and must go hand in hand but a visually aesthetic design does not guarantee that it is equitable or even user-friendly.
 It is only one component of a good UX design.

 Overall, I hope that this project is a good step towards promoting online instruction by aiding scholars regardless of their age and skill.